AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 behavior_sessions.head()
 ```

-This table gives us lots of useful metadata about each behavior session, including the genotype, sex and age of the mouse, the experimental design that was used (indicated by the `project_code`), the type of session that was run, and whether the session occured under a 2-photon microscope or in the behavior training facility.
+This table gives us lots of useful metadata about each behavior session, including the genotype, sex and age of the mouse, the experimental design that was used (indicated by the `project_code`), the type of session that was run, and whether the session occurred under a 2-photon microscope or in the behavior training facility.

 ```python
 behavior_sessions.columns